 Thank you, Kayla and Jesse, for sharing your refreshed home!

 KITCHEN RESOURCES: White shaker cabinets, Carrara marble countertops, and backsplash: Sourced by general contractor.
 Kitchen layout design: Montford Workshop.
 Liberty champagne bronze knobs, #207033029 and pulls, #301379116; Delta Trinsic touch-technology faucet in champagne bronze, #20312474: Home Depot.
-Bosch 24″ refrigerator, #B11CB81SSS: AJ Madison.
+Bosch 24″ refrigerator, #B11CB81SSS: Appliances Connection.
 Bosch 18″ dishwasher, #SPX68U55UC: Appliances Connection.
-Viking 5-series 30” sealed burner range, #VGR530: Viking.
+Viking 5-series 30” sealed burner range, #VGR530: Appliances Connection.
 Halsted semi-flush mount light fixture in warm brass by Possini Euro Design: Amazon.